BOARD OF VETERINARY MEDICINE

 (3) the name and address of the person to whom the drug was distributed and the date and quantity shipped or otherwise distributed.

-A person, other than a veterinarian or an employee of a veterinarian, must not make extra-label use of a veterinary drug in or on a food-producing animal, unless permitted by the prescription of a veterinarian.
-A veterinarian may prescribe the extra-label use of a drug if:
+A person, other than a veterinarian or a person working under the control of a veterinarian, must not make extra-label use of a veterinary drug in or on a food-producing animal, unless permitted by the prescription of a veterinarian.
+A veterinarian may prescribe the extra-label use of a veterinary drug if: